kevinlin311tw/ObjLeft/README.md

 Created by Kevin Lin, Shen-Chi Chen, Chu-Song Chen, Daw-Tung Lin, Yi-Ping Hung at National Taiwan University.

-FYI: This is an industry-oriented project.
+_FYI: This is an industry-oriented project.
 Most of the algorithms are implemented using C/C++.
-We only use OpenCV for visualization.
+We use OpenCV only for video input and visualization._

 ## Introduction